teknoir/ansible-kubeflow/README.md

 {
-  "playbook_repo": "<git repo with a playbook>", "playbook_path": "<path to playbook in repo>", "ansible_limit": "<ansible limit>", "add_device_label": "<optional label to add to device after successful play>" }
+  "playbook_repo": "<git repo with a playbook>", "playbook_path": "<path to playbook in repo>", "playbook_localhost_path": "<optional path to playbook in repo for playbook to run on localhost in prepare step>", "ansible_limit": "<ansible limit>", "add_device_label": "<optional label to add to device after successful play>" }